Why Should I consider Embedded Software Outsourcing for my project?

 Often a potential client will be concerned that if they hire an outside embedded system design firm to develop their product, they will not have in-house expertise to support, modify, and maintain the product going forward.
 In fact we have found this situation to be the reverse.
 Typically, an embedded software engineer, embedded developer, embedded hardware design engineer, or other embedded system engineer will stay in a job for 3 to 5 years, then move on to greener pastures.
 It is particularly difficult for smaller technology manufacturers and marketers to retain talented embedded system engineers on a long term basis.
 Most of the talented engineers are continuously on the hunt for new projects to work on, and loathe the idea of maintenance, upgrades, etc. to an existing product.
 Unless your firm can provide talented in-house engineers with a continuous stream of interesting new embedded system development projects, you will lose them quickly.
 In one recent case, Lextel developed a significant amount of embedded software and user interface control software for a local defense subcontractor.
 Unfortunately, internal company issues resulted in a wholesale exit of a large part of the firm's embedded engineering team.
 Shortly after that, the firm found that it had actually misplaced the source code of the embedded software Lextel had developed.
 Lucky for them, we were able to provide them with the software and help them with continued support and maintenance.
 Keep in mind that embedded software outsourcing firms are always in need of new work, including maintenance and support on work they may have done for you previously.
 Typically the embedded system design engineers and principals at the consulting company have a vested interest in supporting you which is actually much stronger than the interest your full time employees have in your success.

-Consider level of expertise when deciding to hire full time embedded system engineers vs. embedded software outsourcing.
+Consider level of expertise when deciding to hire full time embedded system engineers vs. embedded software consultants.

-What should I look for in an embedded developer and embedded development firm?
+What should I look for in an embedded software engineer, embedded software consultant, and embedded software consulting firm?

-Hiring an embedded developer, embedded software engineer, or outside embedded system design firm requires careful scrutiny.
+Hiring an embedded developer, embedded software engineer, embedded software consultant, or outside embedded system design firm requires careful scrutiny.
 Some of the more important issues are:

-How much experience does the embedded developer have?
+How much experience does the embedded software engineer have?

-We suggest you hire embedded software engineers or embedded hardware engineers with a minimum of 15 – 20 years experience if possible.
-It takes a long time and many, many embedded system design projects for an engineer to become truly skilled and knowledgeable.
-A less experienced embedded software engineer, embedded hardware engineer, or other embedded developer may be able to recite back definitions of industry buzzwords, or answer some stock interview questions, but that will be no substitute for decades of real world experience.
+We suggest you hire embedded software engineers, embedded hardware engineers, or embedded software consultants with a minimum of 15 – 20 years experience if possible.
+It takes a long time and many, many embedded software and system design projects for an engineer to become truly skilled and knowledgeable.
+A less experienced embedded software engineer, embedded hardware engineer, or other embedded consultant may be able to recite back definitions of industry buzzwords, or answer some stock interview questions, but that will be no substitute for decades of real world experience.

-Does the embedded system design engineer have experience with embedded hardware design?
+Does the embedded software consultant or embedded system design engineer have experience with embedded hardware design?

-Does the embedded software engineer have experience with RTOS development, such as vxWorks, embedded Linux, or QNX?
+Does the embedded software engineer or embedded software consultant have experience with RTOS development, such as vxWorks, embedded Linux, or QNX?

 Is the embedded system developer you are considering a good communicator?

-Does the embedded developer or embedded development firm have experience with the right embedded development tools?
+Does the embedded developer or embedded software engineer or consultant have experience with the right embedded development tools?

 Embedded development requires use of tools not usually used in application software development.
 This includes logic analyzers, oscilloscopes, embedded real time debuggers, in circuit emulators, and bus protocol analyzers.
 Sometimes the embedded software engineer will have to create or customize needed tools, or make the needed tools run on your system.
 While it is possible to complete your embedded system design project without these tools, it will take significantly longer.
 Some tricky situations and embedded design problems cannot be solved without use of the proper tool.

-Does the embedded developer or embedded system design firm provide a clear project specification and development plan?
+Does the embedded developer, embedded software consultant, or embedded system design firm provide a clear project specification and development plan?

 When hiring an outside embedded system design firm or embedded software engineer, it is important that the embedded developer provides specifications for the project being completed.
 The embedded system specification should provide a clear statement of the expected deliverable and time frame for delivery.
 The embedded software or embedded hardware being developed may be part of a larger embedded project at your firm, and it is vital to be clear about the interface between the internal work and the outsourced work.
 It is also vital to be clear about what is part of the deliverable and what isn't.

-Does the embedded developer or embedded development firm address and assess project risks?
+Does the embedded software consultant or embedded development firm address and assess project risks?

 All embedded systems design projects entail risk.
 This could include technical risks if the embedded system design contains elements that are 'pushing the edge' of the technologies in use.
 Or risk could include schedule risk due to embedded developer manpower loading or invalid time estimates.
 The embedded system engineer working on your project should address project risks up front with you.
 If possible, design and development should begin with the risky technical issues, because if a problem is found it may alter the course of the entire project.
 Do not wait until the end to find out a critical technology will not work.